-- We must provide your Medicare and Medi-Cal covered services according to the rules set by Medicare and Medi-Cal. - The services including medical care, behavioral health and substance use services, long-term services and supports, supplies, equipment, and drugs must be "medically necessary."
+- We provide covered Medicare and Medi-Cal covered services according to the rules set by Medicare and Medi-Cal. - The services including medical care, behavioral health and substance use services, long-term services and supports, supplies, equipment, and drugs must be "medically necessary."
 Medically necessary describes services, supplies, or drugs you need to prevent, diagnose, or treat a medical condition or to maintain your current health status.
 This includes care that keeps you from going into a hospital or nursing facility.
-It also means the services, supplies, or drugs meet accepted standards of medical practice.
-A service is medically necessary when it is reasonable and necessary to protect life, to prevent significant illness or significant disability, or to alleviate severe pain. - You get your care from a network provider.
+It also means the services, supplies, or drugs meet accepted standards of medical practice. - For new enrollees, the plan must provide a minimum 90-day transition period, during which time the new MA plan may not require prior authorization for any active course of treatment, even if the course of treatment was for a service that began with an out-of-network provider. - You get your care from a network provider.
 A network provider is a provider who works with us.
-In most cases, care you receive from an out-of-network provider will not be covered unless it is an emergency or urgently needed care or unless your plan or a network provider has given you a referral.
-Chapter 3 of your Member Handbook has more information about using network and out-ofnetwork providers. - You have a primary care provider (PCP) and a care team that is providing and managing your care.
+In most cases, care you receive from an outof-network provider will not be covered unless it is an emergency or urgently needed care or unless your plan or a network provider has given you a referral.
+Chapter 3 of your Member Handbook has more information about using network and out-of-network providers. - You have a primary care provider (PCP) or a care team that is providing and managing your care.
 In most cases, your PCP must give you approval before you can use a provider that is not your PCP or use other providers in the plan's network.
 This is called a referral.
 Chapter 3 of your Member Handbook has more information about getting a referral and when you do not need one. - We cover some services listed in the Benefits Chart only if your doctor or other network provider gets our approval first.
 This is called prior authorization (PA).
-We mark covered services in the Benefits Chart that need PA with an asterisk (\) - All preventive services are free.
-You find this apple in the Benefits Chart. - Community Supports: Community Supports may be available under your Individualized Care Plan.
-Community Supports are medically appropriate and cost-effective alternative services or settings.
-These services are optional for members.
-If you qualify, these services may help you live more independently.
-They do not replace benefits that you already get under Medi-Cal.
-Examples of Community Supports that we offer include medically-supportive food and meals or medically-tailored meals, help for you or your caregiver, or shower grab bars and ramps.
-Community Supports - services offered include the following:
+We mark covered services in the Benefits Chart that need PA with an asterisk ().